rvolz/BicBucStriim/README.md

 * Download a installation archive from [GitHub](https://github.com/rvolz/BicBucStriim/downloads).
 * Unarchive the downloaded archive below the web server root of your NAS (e.g. "/volume1/web" on a Synology device)
-* Rename the newly created directory (e.g. BicBucStriim-0.5.0.zip) to "bbs".
+* Rename the newly created directory (e.g. BicBucStriim-0.8.0.zip) to "bbs".
-* NOTE: If you don't want to use the directory name *bbs* simply change the .htaccess file accordingly (the line "RewriteBase /bbs/")
+* NOTE: If you don't want to use the directory name *bbs* simply change the included .htaccess file accordingly
-* Make the "logs" directory writeable for all: `chmod ga+w logs`
-* Copy the file `config.php.template` to `config.php` and edit the latter:
-  * Enter the full path to your Calibre library directory, e.g. `$calibre_dir = '/volume1/books';`
-  * Optional: change the value of `$glob_dl_toggle = false;` to `true` if you want a password protection for book downloads
-  * Optional: enter a password of your choice in `$glob_dl_password = '7094e7dc2feb759758884333c2f4a6bdc9a16bb2';` if you enabled the global password protection
+* The "data" directory and its contents must be writeable for all.
+Depending on your method of unarchiving this might be already the case.
+However, in case you experience access error just use a terminal to correct this: `chmod -R ga+w data`.
 * BicBucStriim should now be working, start your web browser and navigate to `http://<address of your NAS>/bbs/`
+* A freshly installed BicBucStriim app will show you the admin section, where you will have tell the app where your Calibre library is located.
+Everything else is optional.
+Just have a look.

 Requirements